×

 All about Basaltic Trachyandesite and Kenyte Properties

 Know all about Basaltic Trachyandesite and Kenyte properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite and Kenyte belong to Igneous Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Kenyte is Glassy, Granular.
 Basaltic Trachyandesite appears Dull and Soft and Kenyte appears Banded and Foilated.
-The luster of Basaltic Trachyandesite is not available while that of Kenyte is greasy to dull.
+The luster of Basaltic Trachyandesite is while that of Kenyte is greasy to dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Kenyte is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Kenyte are cemetery markers, creating artwork.